NASA Astronaut Group 8: Demographics

 The 35 new astronaut candidates were introduced to the public in a press conference at the Olin E. Teague auditorium at JSC on February 1, 1978.
 Most of the attention was on the six women, and, to a lesser extent, the four minority men.
 Mike Mullane later recalled that the 25 white males were "invisible".
 The hiring of the six women as astronaut candidates doubled the number of women in technical roles in JSC, but they found counsellors and role models in Carolyn Huntoon and Ivy Hooks.
 Huntoon was the most senior woman in a technical position at JSC, and became the default liaison between the six women astronaut candidates and NASA management.
 She spoke with them before the initial news conference, and urged them to consider how much personal information they would divulge.
 They decided to adopt a group approach, and keep their private lives remaining private.
 The Houston Post chose to write about how the husbands of Fisher and Lucid had chosen to leave their jobs and move to Houston with their astronaut candidate wives.
 Psychological testing soon showed that the women astronauts had far more in common with their male counterparts than with the female population of the United States as a whole.

 Of the 35 astronaut candidates, 20 came from the armed services, and four others (Terry Hart, David Griggs, Norman Thagard and Ox van Hoften) had previously served in the military but were civilians at the time of their selection.
 Twenty had served in combat.
 Of the 15 pilot astronaut candidates, eight came from the US Navy, six from the USAF, and one (David Griggs) was a NASA test pilot.
 All were test pilots, eight having graduated from the US Naval Test Pilot School at NAS Patuxent River, Maryland, and seven from the USAF Test Pilot School at Edwards Air Force Base in California.
 Of the twenty mission specialist astronaut candidates, seven came from the armed services, of whom four were from the USAF, and one each from the US Navy, USMC and US Army; Bob Stewart became the first Army officer to become an astronaut.
-Ten had never served in the military, although one of them, Katherine Sullivan, later served in the US Navy Reserve as an oceanographer from 1988 to 2006.
+Ten had never served in the military, although one of them, Kathryn Sullivan, later served in the US Navy Reserve as an oceanographer from 1988 to 2006.
 Ten of the 35 had bachelor's degrees, thirteen had master's degrees and twelve had doctorates.